Jeremy Koling

 Jeremy Koling is a professional disc golfer from Charlotte, North Carolina.
 He competes on the sport's North American tour: the Disc Golf Pro Tour, and competed on the PDGA National Tour until its last season in 2021.
 Among his most notable accomplishments are his 2008 PDGA Amateur World Championship win and his 2016 United States Disc Golf Championship win.
 Koling is the only male player to win the PDGA Amateur World Championships and earn the PDGA Male Rookie of the Year Award in back-to-back years (2008 and 2009).

+Koling is a regular member of the disc golf commentary team for JomezPro Productions.

 Professional career

 Koling has 68 professional wins.
 As a professional, he has won two National Tour events and one Major, the 2016 USDGC.
 He finished 4th in the 2016 NT, and 16th in the inaugural DGPT points standings.
 He has won two Pro World Mixed Doubles Championships with partner Paige Pierce.